jamesheald/COIN/README.md

-sensoryNoise     % sensory noise transitionMatrix % expected value of the context transition matrix vFilt            % variance of the filtered distribution of the state in each context vPred            % variance of the predictive distribution of the state in each context vPrev            % variance of the filtered distribution of the state in each context xFilt            % mean of the filtered distribution of the state in each context xHat             % state predicted (average across contexts and particles) xPred            % mean of the predictive distribution of the state in each context xPredMarg        % predicted state (marginal distribution, discretised) xPrev            % mean of the filtered distribution of the state in each context on previous trial xPrevSamp        % state sampled on the previous trial (used to update the sufficient statistics for the retention and drift parameters)
+sensoryNoise     % sensory noise transitionMatrix % expected value of the context transition matrix vFilt            % variance of the filtered distribution of the state in each context
+<b>vPred            % variance of the predictive distribution of the state in each context</b>
+vPrev            % variance of the filtered distribution of the state in each context xFilt            % mean of the filtered distribution of the state in each context xHat             % state predicted (average across contexts and particles)
+<b>xPred            % mean of the predictive distribution of the state in each context</b>
+xPredMarg        % predicted state (marginal distribution, discretised) xPrev            % mean of the filtered distribution of the state in each context on previous trial xPrevSamp        % state sampled on the previous trial (used to update the sufficient statistics for the retention and drift parameters)